moonbitlang/moonbit-docs/moonbit-docs/docs/examples/segment-tree2/index.md

 } derive(Show)
 ```

 This allows for clearer initialization and pattern matching, making the code easier to follow.
-We've also abstracted the `Data` type, adding a `len` attribute to represent the length of the current interval, which is useful for calculating the node's value.
+We've also abstracted the `Data` type, adding a `len` attribute to represent the length of the current range, which is useful for calculating the node's value.

 ### Tree Construction